Lavishtyagi45/Lavishtyagi45/README.md

 # Hi there 👋, I'm Lavish Tyagi

 ## 🚀 About Me
-I am Lavish Tyagi, an enthusiastic Computer Science Engineering student in the pre-final year at DevBhoomi Uttarakhand University.
-I am passionate about web development and have developed strong problem-solving skills, which I believe are essential for success in this field.
-My dedication to learning and teamwork makes me a valuable asset to any team.
+I am a Computer Science Engineering student passionate about web development and problem-solving.
+Currently in my pre-final year at DevBhoomi Uttarakhand University, I enjoy exploring new technologies and contributing to meaningful projects.

 ## 🛠 Skills
 - **Frontend Development:** HTML, CSS, JavaScript, React.js, Bootstrap 5, Tailwind CSS